-So an API helps the developers to think more on app development and focus less about data.
-API also communicates application to application like Google Drive, Amazon etc.
+So an API helps the developers to think more about app development and focus less on data.
+API also communicates applications to applications like Google Drive, Amazon, etc.

 What is an example of an API?

-When someone uses an application on phone the application establishes a connection with internet and connects with the server.
+When someone uses an application on phone the application establishes a connection with the internet and connects with the server.
 It sends data to the server.
-The sever then deals with data performs the necessary actions and then sends it back to the user.
+The server then deals with data performs the necessary actions and then sends it back to the user.

-Lets understand all this with a restaurant example.
-So suppose you’re in a restaurant where you have to order your choice from a list of menu.
+Let’s understand all this with a restaurant example.
+So suppose you’re in a restaurant where you have to order your choice from a list of menus.
 Now you know the order that you are going to place will be prepared in Kitchen.
 So the thing missing here is the link between you and the kitchen which is a Waiter.
-So simply here waiter is an API that takes order from you and and informs the Kitchen what to prepare.
-After that the Waiter responds you back and delivers you the food you requested.
+So simply here waiter is an API that takes order from you and informs the Kitchen what to prepare.
+After that, the Waiter responds to you back and delivers you the food you requested.

 So the API is like a Waiter in this case that makes a link between the person (user) and Kitchen (System).

-Business app developers do not have much opportunities to find anything else than GOOGLE Map APIs.
-Business app developers use GOOGLE provided APIs to find the best destination routes and vehicle locations.
-Ride sharing apps use GOOGLE APIs to find out the exact location of their customers.
-When it comes to location almost every app is dependent on the APIs provided by GOOGLE Maps because its all about location.
+Business app developers do not have many opportunities to find anything else than GOOGLE Map APIs.
+Business app developers use Google-provided APIs to find the best destination routes and vehicle locations.
+Ride-sharing apps use GOOGLE APIs to find out the exact location of their customers.
+When it comes to location almost every app is dependent on the APIs provided by GOOGLE Maps because it’s all about location.